owncloud/docs/docs/antora-site-structure.md

 docs    --> docs-client-ios-app
             └> index.adoc
 ```
-Main (docs) can access content from any content source (like docs-client-ios-app) and vice versa *at build time* , because docs has referenced the repo (content source) and made it available as content source to all.
+This docs master repo can access content from any content source (like docs-client-ios-app) and vice versa *at build time* , because docs has referenced the repo and made it available as content source to all.

 **Impossible**
 ```